Get insider access

 0.75

 They have a fantastic imaging performance.
-Most JLab products we've tested have good imaging, which indicates the brand's ergonomics and quality control.
+Most JLab products we've tested have good imaging, which suggests the brand has solid ergonomics and quality control.
 The group delay falls below the audibility threshold for the entire range, resulting in tight bass and transparent treble reproduction.
-Our unit's L/R drivers are also well-matched in phase, amplitude, and frequency response, which is important for the accurate placement of objects, like instruments and voices, in the stereo image.
+Our unit's L/R drivers are also well-matched in phase, amplitude, and frequency response, which is important for the accurate placement of objects like instruments and voices in the stereo image.
 However, imaging performance can vary between units.

 0.8